Tumblr: February 2024

 Mullenweg later suggested this was a request to be banned as a martyr in a public response on Tumblr.
 The situation quickly devolved into an elaborate argument between the two users, ultimately culminating in a potentially illegal disclosure of Rita's private side-blog information by Mullenweg.
 This is often satirically referred to as the Hammercar Incident or Mullenweg Meltdown.
 Black and transgender users of the site have alleged that this is connected to a larger rightward movement on the site, including in Tumblr staff, despite Mullenweg and Tumblr staff's public disagreements.
-David Bushell responded to these events by creating an archival site of the incident named Mullenweg.wtf.

 Notable matters

 On October 21, 2011, then-U.S. President Barack Obama created a Tumblr account.

 In late 2015, a user on the website went viral after allegedly having collected human bones at a graveyard, sparking a controversy known as "Boneghazi" (a portmanteau of bone + Benghazi).
 The user, from New Orleans, Louisiana, had offered to share the human bones reportedly procured from Holt Cemetery by making a post in a Facebook group known as the "Queer Witch Collective".
 The Facebook post was later re-posted to Tumblr by another user, and the account from Facebook was traced to a profile on Tumblr due to the profile pictures matching.
 In January 2016, the user's home was searched by law enforcement, where they found 11 bones and four teeth.